Sainyabuli

-Sainyabuli, (ໄຊຍະບູລີ; alternatively spelled Xaignabouli, Xayaburi, or Xayaboury) is the capital of Sainyabuli Province, Laos.
+Sainyabuli, (ໄຊຍະບູລີ; alternatively spelled Sayaboury, Xaignabouli, Xayaburi, or Xayaboury) is the capital of Sainyabuli Province, Laos.
 It lies on Route 4 which along with Route 13 connects it to Luang Prabang, roughly 80 kilometres northeast by road and to the Thai border across the Luang Prabang Range in the southwest.
-A passport control point is in the area.
 Sainyabuli Airport lies southwest of the town.

 The capital stands on the banks of the Nam Hung, a tributary of the Mekong River towards the northern end of the province.
 The area is allegedly a heartland for military involvement in illegal timber trade.

 Landmarks

 Wat Si Bun Huang, a Buddhist temple of over 500 years vintage lies in the southern part of the town.
-Also of note is Wat Si Phan Don, noted for its diamond-shaped stupa and Wat Sisavang Vong, reputedly erected by King Sisavang Vong himself on the site of a former temple.
-The town contains a museum and library and two bus terminals each of which are about 2 kilometres north and south of the town respectively.
+Also of note is Wat Si Phan Don, noted for its diamond-shaped stupa and Wat Sisavang Vong, erected by King Sisavang Vong himself on the site of a former temple.
+The town contains a museum and library and 2 bus terminals each of which are about 2 kilometres north and south of the town respectively.